PoldeDalmau/Argon_MD/journal.md

 ## Week 5
-Pol: implemented the fcc_latice function.
+- Pol: implemented the fcc_latice function.
-Alberto and Matteo: worked on the Maxwell-Boltmzann distribution of velocities and rescaling.
+- Alberto and Matteo: worked on the Maxwell-Boltmzann distribution of velocities and rescaling.
-Matteo: implemented error function.
+- Matteo: implemented error function.
-Alberto: implemented pressure function and restructured the code.
+- Alberto: implemented pressure function and restructured the code.
-The code works, is now structured in a better way and each function has its description, but the results are not always reasonable.
+- The code works, is now structured in a better way and each function has its description, but the results are not always reasonable.
-We successfully implemented the Maxwell-Boltzmann distribution of velocities [Skeleton lines 15-16](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L15-16) and plotted it [Skeleton lines 24-27](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L24-27) (Figure 4 in figures folder).
+- We successfully implemented the Maxwell-Boltzmann distribution of velocities [(M-B: Skeleton lines 15-16)](https://gitlab.kwant-project.org/computational_physics/projects/Project-  1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L15-16) and plotted it [Skeleton lines 24-27](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L24-27) (Figure 4 in figures folder).
-The fcc lattice function works and we successfully plotted it in 3-D (Figure 5 in figures folder).
-[Skeleton lines 29-123](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L29-123)
+- The fcc lattice function works and we successfully plotted it in 3-D (Figure 5 in figures folder). [(FCC: Skeleton lines 29-123)](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L29-123)
-The pressure function works, but the resulting pressures are sometimes huge.
-[Skeleton lines 262-273](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L262-273) gives the value that will be averaged, while in the simulate function [Skeleton lines 342-345](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L342-345) we compute the pressure averaging.
+- The pressure function works, but the resulting pressures are sometimes huge. [(Pressure: Skeleton lines 262-273)](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L262-273) gives the value that will be averaged, while in the simulate function [(Pressure: Skeleton lines 342-345)](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L342-345) we compute the pressure averaging.

 The energies plot for 16 particles at 10K with 10000 timesteps of 0.001 is shown in figure 7.
 It is probably our best result so far.
 Figure 8 also shows the error and the energies for 100K while the other parametrs are the same as in figure 7.
 The pressure was 4.97 in dimensionless units.